MaterializeInc/materialize/doc/developer/design/20320328_persist_columnar.md

 [Dremel paper from Google](https://research.google/pubs/dremel-interactive-analysis-of-web-scale-datasets-2/) and built as a [collaboration between Twitter and Cloudera for Hadoop](https://blog.twitter.com/engineering/en_us/a/2013/announcing-parquet-10-columnar-storage-for-hadoop).
-It's goal is space-efficient storage of data that allows fetching individual columns from a colletion of rows.
+It's goal is space-efficient storage of data that allows fetching individual columns from a collection of rows.
 Crucially it is also self describing and supports additional arbitrary metadata.

 Parquet also has a number of nice features that we won't use immediately but